scala/docs.scala-lang/_overviews/scala3-book/methods-most.md

 makeConnection(protocol="https", timeout=10_000)
 ```

-In some frameworks named parameters heavily used.
+In some frameworks named parameters are heavily used.
 They’re also very useful when multiple method parameters have the same type:

 ```scala
 engage(true, true, true, false)